Written by EvaMarie Rush.

-Isabella of Portugal (1428-1496) was born to Prince John (Infante and Constable of Spain and son of King John I of Spain) and his half-niece/wife Isabelle of Barcelos (granddaughter of King John I).
+Isabella of Portugal (1428-1496) was born to Prince John (Infante and Constable of Portugal and son of King John I of Portugal) and his half-niece/wife Isabelle of Barcelos (granddaughter of King John I).
 Little is known about Isabella’s childhood, and she did not appear on the stage of history until age nineteen when she became the second wife of King John II of Castile, age 42.
 John’s son & heir, Henry, was rumoured to be impotent and thus unable to provide an heir to secure the Crown.
 So, a new marriage was masterminded by the King’s favourite, Álvaro de Luna, less than two years after the death of King John’s first wife, Maria of Aragon.

 During the marriage, Isabella was described as jealous, possessive and violently irrational.
 These first signs of insanity were exacerbated when, in 1450, Isabella became pregnant and began showing signs of additional melancholy and depression.
 Her long and difficult confinement led her to alternate between a stupor or a deep depression during which she refused to speak to anyone but her husband.
 After the birth of a daughter, whom Isabella named after herself, her symptoms and traits came to a head.
 She shut herself away and fell into “profunda tristeza”.
 Historians generally agree that this “deep sadness” was what is now called postpartum depression or psychosis.
 Isabella would sit motionless, void of emotions, and stare into space.
 She was described as a “nervous invalid” after the birth and continued to speak and show emotions only to the King, whom she tired out with hysterical tantrums.
 Her insanity abated somewhat in time but was repeated during a second pregnancy and delivery of a son in 1453.